atomicx6637/ba-architecture/demand-workflow-visual.md

-# Demand Management Workflow Visual
+# Demand Management Workflow Visual with Tier Gates

-This document contains a Mermaid diagram illustrating the consolidated demand management workflow for all project types.
-This version has been rewritten for improved compatibility and rendering.
+This document contains a Mermaid diagram illustrating the consolidated demand management workflow for all project types, including specific stage-gate requirements for each tier.

 ```mermaid
 flowchart TD